ORNL/OpenARC/README.md

     Seyong Lee and Jeffrey S. Vetter, OpenARC: Extensible OpenACC Compiler Framework for Directive-Based Accelerator Programming Study, WACCPD: Workshop on Accelerator Programming Using Directives in Conjunction with SC'14, November 2014

-Bibtex files for the above papers and other OpenARC-related research can be found in the OpenARC website (http://ft.ornl.gov/research/openarc).
+Other OpenARC-related research publications can be found in the OpenARC Wiki (https://github.com/ORNL/OpenARC/wiki/OpenARC).

 ## LIMITATIONS